tailscale/gomodfs/README.md

 As such, we ended up using NFS. `gomodfs` runs an NFS server on the host and we mount it in the guest VMs.

+Windows includes NFSv3 client support, but it's not very performant.
+To address that, we also added [WinFsp](https://winfsp.dev/) support.

 # Backends